COCOON & MINDFULNESS

 COCOON aims to equip individuals with the means to deal with physical and emotional pain, stress and anxiety, as well as building emotional resilience.
 We do so by holding 'face 2 face' and online, individual or small group sessions & also offer school and teacher training workshops.

-Lynette Tipper PCC, founder of COCOON, is a UK registered Mindfulness Now educator and uses the Mindfulness Now teaching method, approved by The British Psychological Society, which integrates key elements of Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT).
+Lynette Tipper PCC, is a UK registered Mindfulness Now educator and uses the Mindfulness Now teaching method, approved by The British Psychological Society, which integrates key elements of Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT).
 Both are evidence based, and the latter is recommended by the National Institute for Health and Care Excellence (NICE).

 Formal meditation practice is an important part of mindfulness, allowing